Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: News Dataset and Classification Pipeline

 \section{News Dataset and Classification Pipeline}

 Having described the DeBERTa-based model that we use to identify machine-generated/synthetic articles, we now describe our datasets of scraped news articles.

-\textbf{Website List.} We gather articles published between January 1, 2022 and April 1, 2023, from 3,074~news websites.
-Our list of websites consists of domains labeled as ``news'' by Media Bias Fact Check\footnote{https://mediabiasfactcheck.com/} and by prior work~\cite{hanley2023golden}.
+\textbf{Website List.} Between January 1, 2022, and May 1, 2023, we gather all articles published from 3,074~news websites.\footnote{We note that while this study focuses on the release of ChatGPT as a possible focal point, our data collection for this project actually began in January 2022.} Our list of websites consists of domains labeled as ``news'' by Media Bias Fact Check\footnote{https://mediabiasfactcheck.com/} and by prior work~\cite{hanley2023golden}.
 Within our list of news sites, we differentiate between ``unreliable news websites'' and ``reliable news websites.''
-Our list of unreliable news websites includes 1,142~domains labeled as ``conspiracy/pseudoscience'' by mediabiasfactcheck.com as well as those labeled as ``unreliable news'', misinformation, or disinformation by prior work~\cite{hanley2023golden,iffy2022,fakenews2020}.
+Our list of unreliable news websites includes 1,059~domains labeled as ``conspiracy/pseudoscience'' by mediabiasfactcheck.com as well as those labeled as ``unreliable news'', misinformation, or disinformation by prior work~\cite{hanley2023golden,iffy2022,fakenews2020}.
 Our set of ``unreliable'' or misinformation news websites includes websites like realjewnews.com, davidduke.com, thegatewaypundit.com, and breitbart.com.
+We note that despite being labeled unreliable every article from each of these websites \textit{is not} necessarily misinformation.

-Our set of ``reliable'' news websites consists of the remaining 2,552~news websites that were labeled as belonging to the ``center'', ``center-left'', or ``center-right'' by Media Bias Fact Check as well as websites labeled as ``reliable'' or ``mainstream'' by other works~\cite{hanley2023golden,iffy2022,fakenews2020}.
+Our set of ``reliable''/mainstream news websites consists of the news websites that were labeled as belonging to the ``center'', ``center-left'', or ``center-right'' by Media Bias Fact Check as well as websites labeled as ``reliable'' or ``mainstream'' by other works~\cite{hanley2023golden,iffy2022,fakenews2020}.
 This set of ``reliable news websites'' includes websites like washingtonpost.com, reuters.com, apnews.com, cnn.com, and foxnews.com.
+Altogether after removing duplicates and unavailable websites, we scraped 2,015 ``reliable news'' or mainstream websites.

 We note that to later understand how websites of varying popularity/size have used machine-generated articles on their websites, we striate our list of websites by their popularity using ranking data provided by the Google Chrome User Report (CrUX)~\cite{ruth2022toppling}.
 We note that the CrUX dataset, rather than providing individual popularity ranks for each website, instead provides rank order magnitude buckets (\textit{e.g.}, top 10K, 100K, 1M, 10M websites).
-As such, we analyze our set of websites in the following buckets: Rank $<$ 10K (126~websites), 10K $<$ Rank $<$ 100K (511~websites), 100K $<$ Rank $<$ 1M (1,164~websites), 1M $<$ Rank $<$ 10M (802~websites), and finally Rank $>$ 10M (471~websites).
+As such, we analyze our set of websites in the following buckets: Rank $<$ 10K (125~websites), 10K $<$ Rank $<$ 100K (511~websites), 100K $<$ Rank $<$ 1M (1,164~websites), 1M $<$ Rank $<$ 10M (802~websites), and finally Rank $>$ 10M (472~websites).